Param302/Discord-Verification-bot/readme.md

 # Discord Verification Bot
 A Discord verification bot made for Pichavaram House's Discord server.

-It is used to verify the users who joins the Pichavaram Discord server, by verifying their student email id with the otp, and assign roles based on the email id.
+It is use to verify the users who joins the Pichavaram Discord server, by verifying their student email id with the otp, and assign roles based on the email id.
 It also keep logs of the verification process.

 ## Index
 - [About Pichavaram House](#about-pichavaram-house)